Easy Yeast Cake with Apricots and Coconut Crumble

 - Warm-up ½ of the milk so it's lukewarm, not hot.

-- Add in 1 tbsp of sugar, 1 tbsp of plain flour and dry yeast.
+- Add in 1 tablespoon of sugar, 1 tablespoon of plain flour and dry yeast.
 Stir all ingredients.
 Cover with a cloth and set aside for 10 minutes.

 - (This way you will activate the yeast, the yeast is alive when you see foamy bubbles floating on top of the milk).

 - Mix the remaining milk and mayonnaise.

 - Pour all liquid ingredients (yeast and mayonnaise) into a well in the dry mix.